 The principal raw materials used in manufacturing of our products are methanolic acid, hydrazine hydrate, acetyl acetone, soda ash, etc. These raw materials are procured as per the production planning and are easily available in indigenous and overseas markets.
 We procure raw material from overseas countries like China, Japan and Germany over & above indigenous sources.
 The raw materials are being sourced from our suppliers on a regular basis.
 We do not envisage any difficulty in getting timely and adequate supply of raw materials.
 We usually do not enter into long-term supply contracts with any of our raw material suppliers and typically source raw materials from third-party suppliers under contracts of shorter period or the open market.
 The prices of our key raw materials globally have been volatile and increases in the prices of these materials have an impact on our cost of production.
-We purchase these raw materials from a list of sources that we maintain, which has been approved by our internal quality control department following set standards and by our customers.
-We carefully assess the reliability of all materials purchased to ensure that they comply with the rigorous quality and safety standards required for our products.
-In an effort to manage risks associated with raw materials supply, we work closely with our suppliers to help ensure availability and continuity of supply while maintaining quality and reliability a.
-Planning
+We purchase these raw materials from a list of sources st Plant-3 equipment were installed in FY 2022-23 and commercial production started in FY 2023-24.